yi-zhao060/homepage/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am an Assistant Professor at the School of Management, Anhui University.
 I received a PhD in Management Science from the School of Economics and Management, Nanjing University of Science and Technology (NJUST).
 I have published over 20 papers in peer-reviewed journals, including JASIST, IPM, LISR, TFSC, SCIM, JOI, ESWA, etc. I serve as a reviewer for several international journals, such as IPM, TFSC, and SCIM.
 In addition, I am an external researcher at The Center for Science of Science at Yonsei University.
-My research focuses on team science, bibliometrics, and scientific text mining, particularly the impact of artificial intelligence (AI) on scientific collaboration, gender equality, and scientific evaluation.
+My research focuses on team science, bibliometrics, research evaluation, and scientific text mining, particularly the impact of artificial intelligence (AI) on scientific collaboration, gender equality, and scientific evaluation.

 # 🔥 News {#news}